lauramayfox/farm-flip/README.md

 # Bugs/Errors or Issues Encountered
 <ul>
 <li>I encountered some issues with the positioning within CSS when I was first piecing everything together with the layout.
-It was an easy fix in the end and had to do with flex boxes causing me problems.</li>
+On smaller screens, everything wasn't lining up correctly.
+It was an easy fix in the end after using Google Dev Tools to play around with the layout, and it was a position and display issue which fixed the problem.</li>
 <li>I had some initial issues with syncing up the move counter within the function, after watching several more online tutorials, I managed to figure it out and get it to work.</li>
 <li>I ran into some confusion with the endGame function when it was being called.
 Initially, it would pop up at the wrong time, but upon contacting tutoring services, they helped put me on the right path.
 It was a minor issue that I managed to resolve.</li>
 </ul>